TRT Global - Switzerland releases, deports Palestinian-American journalist Ali Abunimah

 In a social media post on Monday, Abunimah, executive director of an independent online publication, Electronic Intifada (EI) said that Switzerland detained him ahead of a planned speaking event in Zurich.

-"On Monday evening I was brought to Zurich airport in handcuffs, in a small metal cage inside a windowless prison van and led to the plane by police," he said, recounting his deportation.
+"On Monday evening I was brought to Zurich airport in handcuffs, in a small metal cage inside a windowless prison van and led all the way to the plane by police," he said, recounting his deportation.

 According to eyewitnesses: "Three plainclothes police officers violently arrested Abunimah and forced him into an unmarked vehicle without disclosing where he was being taken."